 Appendix E is a standard budget format that the Chapter will provide the latest version of to the CHC; it will contain all required line items and their explanations.
-This budget format and exact lines MUST BE USED by the CHC to prepare or amend the budget unless the VP Conferences approves additional sub-items to be added.
-These lines translate to expenses and income the Chapter monitors as well as provides a year-to-year comparison of similar expenses..
+This budget format and exact line items MUST BE USED by the CHC to prepare or amend the budget unless the VP Conferences approves additional sub-items to be added.
+These lines translate to expenses and income the Chapter monitors as well as provides a year-to-year comparison of similar expenses.
 The CHC will receive an orientation to the budget structure by the VP Conferences and the Conference Accounting Contractor and the Conference Management Contractor.
-Note that this budget may be slightly updated from what is in Appendix E by the VP Conferences and the Accounting Management Contractor before it is forwarded to your CHC.
+The budget format in Appendix E may be updated by the VP Conferences and the Accounting Management Contractor before it is forwarded to the CHC.

-Sample Profit and Loss statements reflecting final costs vs project budgets are provided in Appendix F. The CHC should use the prior year’s Profit & Loss Summary as a guide to estimate current types and amounts of charges to plan for.
-Experience has shown that the base attendee projection shall be 1200 for urban areas and 600 for non-urban areas although the budget developed can show revenue and expenses for a range of attendance levels based on recent conference history or economic conditions: e.g., 1000, 1200, 1500.
-The VP Conferences will work with the CHC and the Conference Management Consultant to determine the range of attendance that should be anticipated.
+Sample Profit and Loss statements reflecting final costs vs. project budgets are provided in Appendix F. The CHC should use the prior year’s Profit & Loss Summary as a guide to estimate income and expenses.
+The Conference Management Contractor will also provide guidance on certain items.
+The budget should be developed to show revenue and expenses for a range of attendance levels based on recent conference history and economic conditions (e.g., 1000, 1200, 1500 or 1,800).
+The VP Conferences will work with the CHC and the Conference Management Contractor to determine the range of attendance that should be anticipated.

 B. REGISTRATION FEES

-The amount of the registration fees shall be included in the CHC’s draft budget and approved by the Board with the budget approval.
+The amount of registration fees at each attendance level shall be included in the CHC’s draft budget that is presented to the Board for approval.
 (See III.K for information on setting the fees).
-It should not be presumed by the CHC that the registration fees will either stay the same or increase from year to year; it is a discussion that must occur as a Board discussion before the CHC projects income based on registration fees.
+It should not be presumed by the CHC that the registration fees will either stay the same or increase from year to year; it is a Board discussion that must occur before the CHC projects income based on registration fees.

 C. CONFERENCE EXPENSES

 All conference expenses, including contractors’ conference services, will be identified and monitored as part of the conference budget used by the CHC and will not be identified as separate line items in the APA California budget.
 Exceptions include those expenses directly related to the APA California Board meeting held during the conference and Pre-Conference Training (Note: both revenue and expenses for the Pre-Conference Trainings are Chapter budget items outside the conference budget.
-If they show up as expenses in the budget, the revenue from them will deduct those expenses to leave the conference budget with no net impact.
-See exception in Section V.E: Pre-Conference Sessions).
-The CHC shall contact the Accounting Management Contractor to determine the Board and Pre-Conference Training contracted line item expenses or seek clarification on this item.
-The Accounting Management Contractor will provide any updated contractual expenses to the CHC to use in the budget development.
-See Appendix E for a list of standard line items to be calculated as projected income or expenses.
+If they are included in the conference budget, the revenue and expenses from these items will be deducted from the Profit and Loss statement.
+(See exception in Section V.E: Pre-Conference Sessions).

 D. BOARD APPROVAL OF CONFERENCE BUDGET

-The APA California Board shall review the preliminary conference budget for comment, and shall approve the final budget and profit estimate pursuant to G. CONFERENCE PROFITS, below.
+The APA California Board shall review the preliminary conference budget for comment, and shall approve the final budget and profit estimate pursuant to III.G.
+CONFERENCE PROFITS, below.
 The budget approval shall be completed at a Board meeting or by email Board vote.
 The approved conference budget will then be used by Accounting Management Consultant to set up the conference financial reports and accounts.
-Off-site or elaborate opening receptions, or other special events, must be approved by the Board as part of the budget process.
+Off-site or elaborate opening receptions, or other special events, must be approved by the Board as part of the budget review process.

 E. CONFERENCE BANK ACCOUNTS AND CONFERENCE BUDGET ADVANCE